CS Advising Handbook: Policies and Procedures

-Located in the Career Services Building on Washington Street, Career Services offers a variety of services to help students "explore careers and majors, seek experience through co-op or internships, conduct a job search, and plan for graduate or professional school."
+Located in the Smith Career Center on Washington Street, Career Services offers a variety of services to help students "explore careers and majors, seek experience through co-op or internships, conduct a job search, and plan for graduate or professional school."
 Career Services coordinates employment fairs and conducts workshops on several career related skills such as career and major decisions, resumes, interviewing skills and etiquette.
 Career Services also posts and distributes employers' job vacancy listings to students via several media.
 These vacancies include permanent, summer internship, and cooperative education positions.

 The Computer Science Department also offers services to help students prepare for careers.
 Full-time employment opportunities, summer internships, cooperative education positions, and part-time jobs are posted electronically in the CS Jobs Database and on bulletin boards on the first floor of McBryde.